-The programs outlined here are comprehensive of what is available from the state of Illinois, but is not comprehensive of what is available at a national level.
+The programs outlined here are comprehensive of what is available from the state of Illinois.
+But it is not comprehensive of what is available at a national level.
 When searching for care assistance, it is important to explore all available options to find the most suitable program for the given situation.
 To do this, search for assistance nationwide by using our Resource Locator Tool.

-In 2019, the median cost of assisted living in Illinois was found to be $4,030 / month.
-The most affordable assisted living care can be found in the areas around Peoria, Champaign-Urbana, and Marion-Carbondale, where the monthly range is between $3,475 and $3,750 / month.
-Kankakee and Decatur cost about the same as the statewide average at approximately $3,986 to $4,046 / month.
-The most expensive areas of the state for assisted living are Chicago, Rockford, Springfield, and Bloomington-Normal where the average cost can be as high as $4,410 - $4,794 per month.
+According to Genworth’s Cost of Care Survey 2021, the median cost of assisted living in Illinois was found to be $4,488 / month.
+The most affordable assisted living care can be found in Carbondale, where the monthly cost is $3,525 / month.
+Kankakee, Danville, Decatur, Champaign, and Peoria cost about the same as the statewide average at approximately $4,131 to $4,750 / month.
+The most expensive areas of the state for assisted living are Springfield, Rockford, and Bloomington, where the average cost can be as high as $5,110 – $5,250 per month.

-Memory or Alzheimer’s care, which provides a higher level of supervision and security, is typically more expensive than regular care in assisted living.
-In Illinois, assisted living residences charge approximately $1,000 to $1,200 month over the normal fees for Alzheimer’s patients.
+Memory or Alzheimer’s care, which provides a higher level of supervision and security, is typically more expensive (approximately 20% – 30% higher) than regular care in assisted living.
+In Illinois, assisted living residences charge approximately $881.25 to $1,312.50 a month over the normal fees for Alzheimer’s patients.

-In Illinois, the average hourly rate for home care is $22.00 per hour in 2019.
-The least expensive areas of the state are Champaign-Urbana, Decatur, Carbondale, Rockford, and Springfield, where the average hourly rate is $19.00 - $20.38.
-Peoria, Kankakee, Bloomington-Normal, and Danville all have hourly costs near the statewide average with average costs between $21.50 and $22.50.
-Chicago is the most expensive areas, where home care can cost quite a bit more per hour, even reaching an average of $24.00 / hour.
+In Illinois, per Genworth’s 2021 Cost of Care Survey, the average hourly rate for home care is $28 per hour.
+The least expensive areas of the state are Decatur, Carbondale, Springfield, Bloomington, and Peoria, where the average hourly rate is $24 – $26.75.
+Champaign has an hourly cost near the statewide average at $27.25.
+Chicago, Rockford, and Danville are the most expensive areas, where home care can cost quite a bit more per hour, even reaching an hourly average of $46.25.

 Home health care, which provides minimal health care, unlike regular home care, is also available throughout the state.
-On average, this type of care costs approximately $.50 / hour more.
-However, in Carbondale, Decatur, and Chicago, the average hourly cost can be between $2.00 and $3.00 higher than the statewide average of $22.50 / hour.
+On average, this type of care costs approximately $0.50 / hour more than home care.

-Adult day care, in 2019, continues to be a very affordable care option for many families.
-Statewide, the average daily rate for adult day care is $72.
-The most affordable adult day care can be found in Peoria, Bloomington, and Decatur, where the average cost is between $55 and $66 / day.
-The most expensive areas of the state are Rockford, Champaign, Chicago, and Rockford, where the range is $76 to $80 / day.
+Adult day care, according to Genworth’s Cost of Care Survey 2021, continues to be an affordable care option for many families.
+Statewide, the average daily rate for adult day care is $87.
+The most affordable adult day care can be found in Chicago, where the average cost is $85 / day.
+The most expensive areas of the state are Carbondale and Peoria, where the range is $90 to $101 / day.

-1) HealthChoice Illinois is for Medicaid eligible state residents of all ages, as well as those who are “dual eligibles”, meaning they are enrolled in both Medicaid and Medicare.
+HealthChoice Illinois is for Medicaid eligible state residents of all ages, as well as those who are “dual eligibles,” meaning they are enrolled in both Medicaid and Medicare.
 Via this program, long-term care services are available and include assistance with Activities of Daily Living (ADLs), such as bathing, grooming, and mobility, home health care, and adult day care.
-This program has lower income limits than do the other HCBS Medicaid waiver programs.
-Learn more about program eligibility and benefits.
+This program has lower income limits than do the HCBS Medicaid waiver programs

-2) Illinois Medicaid-Medicare Alignment Initiative (MMAI) is intended for disabled individuals and seniors who receive both Medicaid and Medicare benefits.
+MMAI is intended for disabled individuals and seniors who receive both Medicaid and Medicare benefits.
 This health plan streamlines the services from both programs, allowing program participants to receive all services via one plan.
 Adult day care, personal care assistance, personal emergency response systems and other long-term supports are available via MMAI.
 Unfortunately, this program is not currently available statewide.
-To see where MMAI is available, click here.

 In addition to the two above mentioned managed care Medicaid programs, Medicaid also offers waivers.
 Often referred to as Home and Community Based Services (HCBS) Waivers, they allow for individuals to receive Medicaid care outside of nursing home residences.
 There may be wait lists for services as there are a limited number of participants that can be enrolled in each waiver.
 Illinois currently offers three Medicaid waivers that are relevant to aging residents.

-1) The HCBS Waiver for Supportive Living Facilities is appropriate for nursing home qualified individuals who prefer to live in an assisted living environment.
+The Supportive Living Program is appropriate for nursing home qualified individuals who prefer to live in an assisted living environment.
 This includes residential memory care for individuals with Alzheimer’s disease or a related dementia.
-While room and board are not covered via this program, supportive services are, and include the following: Personal care assistance, medication management, and chore services.
-Learn more about Supportive Living Facilities Waiver
+While room and board are not covered via this program, supportive services are, and include the following:

-2) The second relevant waiver is the HCBS Waiver for the Elderly, which helps individuals remain living at home by providing homemaker, adult day care, and emergency response services.
-Learn more.
+The second relevant waiver is the HCBS Waiver for the Elderly.
+It helps individuals remain living at home by providing homemaker, adult day care, and emergency response services.

-Illinois offers several programs relevant to non-Medicaid eligible seniors that provide services, supports, or financial assistance for eldercare.
-Unfortunately, the state has also had to cancel support for some programs, which offered prescription medication assistance and tax relief.
+Illinois offers several non-Medicaid programs for seniors that provide services, supports, or financial assistance for eldercare.

-4) The Home Accessibility Program (HAP) provides grants to elderly and disabled individuals who have limited funds in order to improve accessibility and safety of their homes.
+provides grants to elderly and disabled individuals who have limited funds in order to improve accessibility and safety of their homes.
 Depending on the area of the state in which one resides, the maximum grant amount can be as much as $25,000.
-For additional information click here.

 In addition to the state specific options that help pay for care, there are many non-profit and federal options.
 Use our Resource Locator Tool to find other programs that help pay for or reduce the cost of care.
-There are also programs that help veterans with assisted living and there are eldercare loans available in Illinois.
+There are also programs that help veterans with assisted living as well as eldercare loans available in Illinois.

 To help families find the most affordable care in Illinois, we’ve partnered with several organizations that maintain databases of care providers.
 These organizations all provide free services that match an individual’s specific care needs with care providers in their preferred geographic area.
 Click here to find affordable care.